garrandall/popular-music-data/tracks/three-wooden-crosses-randy-travis.md

 It's what you leave behind you when you go.

-That farmer left a harvest, a home and eighty acres, The faith an' love for growin' things in his young son's heart.
+That farmer left a harvest, a home and eighty acres, The faith and love for growin' things in his young son's heart.
 An' that teacher left her wisdom in the minds of lots of children:
 Did her best to give 'em all a better start.
 An' that preacher whispered: "Can't you see the Promised Land?"